FlavScents AInsights Entry: Gamma-Undecalactone (Aldehyde C-14)

 4. Use in Flavors

-Gamma-undecalactone is widely used in flavor formulations, particularly in fruit flavors such as peach, apricot, and coconut.
-It serves as a key impact note, providing authenticity and depth.
-Typical use levels in finished food products range from 0.1 to 10 ppm, with higher concentrations used in more robust flavor profiles.
-It is stable under typical food processing conditions but may degrade under extreme heat or acidic conditions.
+Gamma-undecalactone is widely used in flavor formulations, particularly in fruit flavors such as peach, apricot, and nectarine.
+It acts as a key impact note, providing authenticity and depth.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations used in more intense applications.
+It is stable under typical processing conditions but may degrade under extreme heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature